-ARPAGAM CLASS: B.COM/PA/CA/BPS/BBA
+A RPAGAM CLASS: B.COM/PA/CA/BPS/BBA

-DEMYOF HIGHER EDUCATION
+DENT OF HIGHER EDUCATION

-Demend be be University

-Demonstrated be University
+(Deemed to be University)

 COURSE CODE: 18ENU401

 - Before your presentation, place the flip chart in a location that you can easily access. - Prepare any sheets you can in advance, even if you can only write down the headings. - Flip charts can be moved so you can avoid facing away from the audience stand next to it and continue to face the audience. - Have only one main idea per sheet. - Write legibly, largely and in block capitals so it's more visible. - Check with the audience that they can read the text do not use a flipchart if there is a large audience. - Only write in black and blue ink.
 Red ink is good for circling or underlining. - Using a pencil write notes to yourself beforehand so you remember what to include the audience will not see this writing.
 Also drawing lines in pencil beforehand can keep your handwriting straight. - Flip back through the sheets to consolidate points. - Practice writing on the flip chart advance as you may feel nervous at the time of presenting.